stevenpersia/paperboy-alpha-releases/README.md

 - Auth: Bearer token.
 - Params : Query and params.
 - Others things : Status code and time of requests.
+- I will add settings feature so that you can fill your Firebase informations.

+## Specs

+-   React
+-   Firebase

 ## Roadmap
 -   Add more methods ("PATCH", "LINK", ...).